-Once you enroll in an H or HD plan through Sana, your employer will send you an email with information on how to get started with Lively or whichever HSA provider you decide to go with.
+Once you enroll in an H or HD plan through Sana, your employer will send you an email with information on how to get started with your HSA account.
 From there, the HSA provider will walk you through getting set up.
-Have your bank account info handy and your account number from your previous employer's HSA if you’d like to transfer your previous contributions.
+Have your bank account info handy and your account number from your previous employer's HSA if you would like to transfer your previous contributions.

 After you’ve entered all of your info online, you’ll get your debit card in the mail with a pamphlet explaining how to use your funds.

 How do I track my funds?

-Most HSA websites are really easy to use and allow you to track contributions/spending at a glance.
+Most HSA websites allow you to track contributions/spending at a glance.

 Who is my HSA provider?

 Sana is not an HSA provider, but we do partner with Lively as our preferred HSA partner.
 There’s a chance your employer chose a different provider.
-So if you’re unsure who your provider is, please contact your HR team.
+If you are unsure who your provider is, please contact your HR team.

 How do I access my HSA?

 If Lively is your provider, sign in to their website for more information.
-Otherwise, ask your HR team who your provider is.
+Otherwise, ask your HR team for more information.

 What can I purchase with my HSA card?

 Click here for an alphabetized list of eligible HSA expenses provided by the IRS.